 And below are some image collections for education – each site clearly states how the images can be used, and how they should be credited.
 And they all have categories of images as well as being searchable.

-http://eduscapes.com/tap/topic98.htm Teacher Tap resources – this provides links to a variety of Public Domain, Copyright Free, Open Source, and Student Use Images and Media.
+Writix Public Domain, Copyright Free, Open Source, and Student Use Images and Media resources – this provides links to a variety of Public Domain, Copyright Free, Open Source, and Student Use Images and Media.
 Not all the resources are copyright free, but most allow student to use and cite the projects in their assignments.
 Read the copyright sections at each site to determine exact restrictions.
-The site also links to http://www.pdimages.com/web9.htm which provides a useful guide to the use of images and the law in the USA – while details vary from country to country the guide provides useful information to consider.

 http://imagebase.davidniblack.com/main.php Image Base – collection of free to use high-quality images in searchable categories by David Niblack.
 You can use the images for whatever you want, personal, commercial or non-profit use for free.
 All you have to do is attribute the creator David Niblack.